 Isabelle also creates diverse choreographic work and has performed with Dutch musician Jett Rebel, Café Belcampo and Vondelpark Openluchttheater (NL) and she has been invited to present her work at various dance festivals such as Tańca Zawirowania (PL), Florence Dance Festival (IT) and programmed for Tempo Dance Festival (NZ).
 As a guest artist in 2019 at Tanzcompagnie Giessen, she premiered ‘MANA ORITE’ at the Tanzart Ost-West festival and at Dansblok in The Netherlands.
 She also had the opportunity to choreograph and dance for the ‘Dutch Ministry of Defense’ (DMO) that performed in Hart Van Holland (2019).

-Isabelle has taught at Henny Jurriëns Stichting, The International School (AICS) Amsterdam and Amsterdam Dance Centre, Chasse Dance Studios, Tanzzentrale Nurnberg, New Zealand School of Dance, Toi Poneke, LOD Dance Studios, Standouts Dance & Drama (NZ) as well as workshops on behalf of Danstheater AYA.
+Isabelle has taught at Henny Jurriëns Stichting, Fontys, Codarts, The International School (AICS) Amsterdam, Amsterdam Dance Centre, Chasse Dance Studios, Tanzzentrale Nurnberg, New Zealand School of Dance, Toi Poneke, LOD Dance Studios, Standouts Dance & Drama (NZ) as well as workshops on behalf of Danstheater AYA.

 Thanks to the support of ‘SED & Cultuur Ondernemen’ 2018/19, ‘WerktuigPPO’, ‘Fonds Podiumkunsten’, ‘Amsterdam Fund for the Arts’ (2021) the ‘Kulturfactory International Art Residency’ and the ‘IHTS Aubenton Arts Residency’ she has had the ability to further develop her own choreographic work.